radixdlt/official-examples/step-by-step/11-gumball-machine-dapp-varification-data/README.md

 Often, when components and resources are created, we won't have a dapp definition yet.
 Fortunately
-[metadata can be updated by a component or resource owner by default](https://docs.radixdlt.com/docs/entity-metadata#updating-and-locking-metadata), so all we need to do to give them an owner, then update the metadata when we have a dapp definition.
+[metadata can be updated by a component or resource owner by default](https://docs.radixdlt.com/docs/entity-metadata#updating-and-locking-metadata), so all we need to do is give them an owner, then update the metadata when we have a dapp definition.
 Ownership is again a shortcut to the most used parts of the authorization system.